Helping-Hand-LLC/staft/README.md

   - Creates a new event location associated with this organization
   - _Dependencies:_
     - Must be a logged in user with a valid JWT token
+    - formatted_address is required
+    - location
+      - lat must be a decimal value
+      - lng must be a decimal value
+    - name is required
+    - place_id is required
   - _Example Request:_

     ```http